 But, eventually, she pushed me away.
 When I tried showing her the music video on Facebook via tagging, she untagged herself and never spoke to me again, yet she didn't block me, it was weird.
 She wasn't straight with me.
 I had done a lot for her, and eventually she just became a different person I didn't know anymore.
 I can't tell you how much it hurt for many years.

 My friend Jenny voiced the intro, a poem I wrote.
 I thought it would be a nice, cinematic type of way to open the album, giving Farrah a voice, since that was basically what the theme of this album was, her speaking up for herself and voicing what she wanted most.
+The album came out in 2015.

 I should also mention in 2015, I met my biological father, Todd.
 He and his family were great, got to meet my half-brother Michael.
 I still haven't met my half-sister Amber, but someday.
 We talk online sometimes.